jpillora/velox/README.md

 * Object synchronization is currently one way (server to client) only.
 * Object diff has not been optimized.
 It is a simple property-by-property comparison.
+	* A real performance test has not been done yet.

 <!--
 ### Improvements